aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ cd fancy-todos
 ```

-Amplify Framework provides npm packages for installation. *aws-amplify* is the core package and *aws-amplify-angular* include UI components and Angular service that you can use with Ionic app.
+Amplify Framework provides npm packages for installation. *aws-amplify* is the core package and *aws-amplify-angular* includes UI components and Angular modules that you will use when building you Ionic app.

 Run the following commands to install required packages:
 ```bash